dannberg/dannb-org/content/blog/2022/obsidian-people-note-template.md

 **UPDATED FEBRUARY 2024.** Updated guide to use [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) plugin to trigger the creation of a new people note.
 Updated the _process_ a bit to better represent how I actually use the People Note system today.

+This tutorial is now available as a _YouTube video_!
+Watch **[👥 Obsidian People Note System and Template](https://youtu.be/N8K41HDRI3o)** to see me set up the system from scratch.

 ---

 This People Note Template post is part of a series of [Obsidian](https://obsidian.md) content I've created to document my various productivity systems: